CINEMA CULTURA’S INTERNATIONAL STORYTELLING, MUSIC, AND FILM STUDENT COMPETITION

 • Films or stories can be presented in English or Spanish.

-• Duration/length of your film or story will be determined on the director/author’s age group.
+• Duration/length of your film or story will be determined by the director/author’s age group.

 If your film/written story is selected, you will be notified via email and/or telephone at least 10 days prior to showcasing it on Cinema Culturas’ Platform.